jasonyingling/zuul-lite/readme.txt

 Zuul is a beautiful WordPress theme built to make it easy to create an online store.
 Display features, testimonials, portfolio, blog posts, and more.

 == Change Log ==

+= 1.0.16 - 4/1/18 =
+* Removing text-shadow from headings
+* Escaping image urls in help file

+= 1.0.15 - 3/31/18 =
+* Updating help file
+* Fixed bug with admin bar when using mobile menu
+* Removing extra files that weren't used
+* Reseting postdata
+* Updated missing translation function
+* Escaping theme mods

+= 1.0.14 - 3/27/18 =
+* Moving help file resources into theme

+= 1.0.13 - 3/25/18 =
+* Removing newsletter subscription on theme activation
+* Remove theme udpater functionality that is not used in Zuul Lite.
+Renaming remaining to theme information.
+* Making text in Theme Information translatable
+* Prefixing functions in easy-navigation and jetpack files
+* Removing extra customizer functions not used in Zuul Lite

 = 1.0.12 - 3/12/18 =
 * Updating argument swapping in theme-updater-admin.php